Why Give?

 COST BASIS

-Cost basis is an asset or property’s price at the time of the original purchase—in other words, it’s what the donor initially paid.
+Cost basis is an asset or property’s price at the time of the original purchase—in other words, it is what you initially paid.
 When you receive the item as a donation, the value that has accrued since the original purchase may be subject to taxation.

 Giving Benefits